Spatiotemporal Differences of COVID-19 Infection among Healthcare Workers and Patients in China from January to March 2020: Methods

 \section{Methods}

 The overall framework of the study is shown in Figure 3.
-First, the confirmed healthcare worker inventories in China, Hubei, and Wuhan, which recorded a high number of confirmed healthcare workers each day, were constructed.
-Second, based on the confirmed healthcare worker inventory, relevant statistical indicators such as mean, variance, change speed (rise period and decline period), and inflection point were used to analyze the time spread characteristics of healthcare worker infection and patient infection; we used the Pearson correlation coefficient to calculate the time correlation between healthcare worker infection and patient infection.
+First, the \emph{Healthcare Worker Infection Tables} in China, Hubei, and Wuhan, which recorded a high number of healthcare workers infection each day, were constructed.
+Second, based on the \emph{Infection Tables}, relevant statistical indicators such as the mean, variance, change speed (rise and decline periods), and the inflection point were used to analyze the time spread characteristics of healthcare worker and patient infections; we used Pearson’s correlation coefficient to calculate the time correlation between healthcare worker infection and patient infection.
 Finally, the thematic map method was used to analyze the spatial spread characteristics of infections among healthcare workers and patients.
-We also calculated the spatial correlation between healthcare worker infection and patient infection.
+We also calculated the spatial correlation between healthcare worker and patient infections.